 Good morning everyone!

-Right before I was diagnosed with AD; I started stressing out really bad due to a family crisis.
+Right before I was diagnosed with AD, I started stressing out really bad due to a family crisis.
 And; I started noticing how my skin would react to my emotions.
 It felt like "ants" were crawling around inside my body.
-My skin became very itchy and it was getting so bad that I could not lay down to sleep @ night.
-I would stay up all night watching TV really tired because I knew it was going to be very difficult for me to get any sleep.
+My skin became very itchy and it was getting so bad that I could not lay down to sleep at night.
+I would stay up all night watching TV because I knew it was going to be very difficult for me to get any sleep.

-I truly sympathize for many children who've been diagnosed with Atopic dermatitis as a child.
-Because, they may not be for certain of why they are going through this, children may feel alone, really sad that they cannot do what most of other children can do.
-They are suffering a lot as well, cannot sleep @ night or tend to lose their focus @ times.
-Because as I said before AD can really affect you mentally.
-Note: Parents please keep going with trying to find different sources who specializes in skin diseases for your child sake.
-Help your child he/she understand that having AD is not their fault @ all.
-Throughout, the difficult times try to keep them happy.
+I truly sympathize for many children who've been diagnosed with atopic dermatitis as a child.
+Because, they may not be for certain of why they are going through this, children may feel alone, really sad that they cannot do what most of the other children can do.
+They are suffering a lot as well, cannot sleep at night or tend to lose their focus at times.
+Because as I said before, AD can really affect you mentally.
+Note: Parents please keep going with trying to find different sources who specialize in skin diseases for your child's sake.
+Help your child understand that having AD is not their fault at all.
+Throughout the difficult times try to keep them happy.

 Here are some sources/tips for other AD victims like myself.

-I've been anointed and prayed for me from a few different pastors in churches.
-The pastor would also anoint the water I would drink it throughout the week.
+I've been anointed and prayed for from a few different pastors in churches.
+The pastor would also anoint the water I would drink throughout the week.
 I started really noticing some changes in my skin within a week.
 Half of my left leg is completely healed and cleared up back to normal after drinking the anointed water for a whole week and being prayed for healing.
 I was amazed!!
-You must believe and have faith on your journey to healing and being cured from AD.
+You must believe and have faith in your journey to healing and being cured from AD.

-I also like to wear “Unna boot wraps” because it keeps my skin moist, and it helps prevent the itching.
-It’s drenched in calamine and other ingredients.
+I also like to wear Unna boot wraps because they keep my skin moist, and help prevent the itching.
+They're drenched in calamine and other ingredients.
 I sleep with them on and keep them on throughout the day.
-I'm not itchy @ night while sleeping.
+I'm not itchy at night while sleeping.
 You must put another wrap over the unna boot wraps.
 You can either asks your dermatologist about it or order it online.
-Look it up "Unna Boot Wraps" and it's kind of pinkish.
+Look up "Unna Boot Wraps" and it's kind of pinkish.
 Hydroxyzine helps the itching too with the wraps.

 Ps.
 In case anyone is wondering.
 Ushera is my middle name and Alicia is my first.